 There are several tips that you can follow if you are looking at how to write short stories.
 You may come across other methods that can work better for you or some good story ideas from friends and family, but keeping these in mind is a good start.

 Know your rhythm.
 There are several types of writers, and each writer has a unique style of writing that is more conducive to getting the work done.
 Some writers write in quick, staccato bursts, jotting down notes furiously on whatever medium is available.
 Others take a more calm and collected approach, settling in their favorite nook or chair, and writing for hours on end.
 Understanding your rhythm – your “writing schedule” can help a lot with the kind of work you want to do.
-A lot of famous writers did this.

 Learn when to stop writing.
 Even if it’s your job, your passion, very few people can constantly keep their focus on a singular task for long periods of time – the human body is really not designed that way.
 Learning when to set aside the writing for the day gives your brain a chance to refresh, unwind, and come back at it again with a new eye the next time.
 An exhausted brain does not a good story make.